Skip to main content

 Konnected GDO blaQ

-Works directly with Chamberlain Security+ 1.0 and 2.0 openers — the protocol MyQ itself uses
+Works with Chamberlain Security+ 1.0 and 2.0 openers — the protocol myQ uses

 What We Love

-• Fully local control via ESPHome — sub-200ms latency, no cloud round-trip, door keeps working if your internet dies.
+• Fully local via ESPHome — sub-200ms command latency, door works when your internet goes out

-• Open-source firmware future-proofs the device; the community maintains it even if Konnected goes dark.
+• Open-source firmware means the community maintains it even if Konnected goes dark — no vendor lock risk

 What Could Be Better